Before the Devil Knows You're Dead: Production

 After experimenting with the format of high definition video on the television series 100 Centre Street, Lumet made the decision to shoot Before the Devil Knows You're Dead on the Panavision Genesis digital camera system.
 At a press conference at the 2007 New York Film Festival, Lumet called shooting on film "a pain in the ass," and predicted that as soon as distributors and exhibitors could agree on a digital projection format, photographic film would be rendered obsolete.

 The primary robbery scene was filmed at the Bay Terrace Shopping Center in Bayside, Queens, New York.

 Sidney Lumet knew Philip Seymour Hoffman was going to have more difficulty with the opening sex scene than Marisa Tomei.
 "I don't think Philip has ever conceived of himself in the nude fucking onscreen.
 It's just not something that comes his way.
-So when we started blocking, Marisa hopped up on the bed, got on her hands and knees, slapped her ass and said, 'Come on Philly, let's go!'
+So when we started blocking, Marisa hopped up on the bed, got on her hands and knees, slapped her ass and said, 'Come on Phil, let's go!'
 I could kiss her.
 Because if Philip had any inhibitions, they were gone," Lumet said.